 The prospective assignee must also give an assignee disclosure statement to the lessor before the assignment is entered into.

 For the purposes of the Act, an assignment is deemed to be entered into on the earlier of:

 - The date by which the deed of assignment is signed by landlord, tenant and assignee.

 - The date the assignee, with the consent of the landlord, takes possession of the premises

 Lessor Disclosure Obligations

 The lessor must give the prospective assignee a lessor disclosure statement as well as a copy of the lease at least 7 days before an assignment of a retail shop lease is entered into.

-Failure by any party to provide required disclosure statement
+Failure by any party to provide a required disclosure statement

 If a disclosing party fails to comply with the disclosure requirements then a retail tenancy dispute will exist between the parties.
 Unlike a situation of failure to provide a disclosure statement upon the commencement of a new lease, here there is no automatic right to terminate the assignment.

-If it is within 2 months after the assignment is entered into, the party that should have received the disclosure statement can apply to QCAT for an order that the document be provided.
+If it is within 2 months after the assignment is entered into, the party that should have received the disclosure statement can apply to QCAT for an order that the document is provided.